maxwellainatchi/jsonresume-theme-eleganza/README.md

-# Actual theme for JSON Resume
+# Eleganza theme for JSON Resume

+NOTE: This description is NOT ACCURATE.
+It describes the base theme I forked from, [Actual](https://github.com/davcd/jsonresume-theme-actual).

+The description will be updated eventually.

 Minimalist and modern theme for [JSON Resume](https://jsonresume.org/) standard, designed for the [v1.0.0 version](https://raw.githubusercontent.com/jsonresume/resume-schema/v1.0.0/schema.json).